-It was time for me to go diving again, so I betook myself to Christmas Island, this Australian external territory in the Indian Ocean.
+TIt was time for me to go diving again, so I betook myself to Christmas Island, this external territory of Australia in the Indian Ocean.
 Under water I encountered sharks, dolphins and other creatures of the sea.
 Above water I went hiking, climbing and birdwatching in honour of the words of someone very dear to me: ‘Take many pictures, do many things you don’t get to do in Singapore and remember each and every one of them.’

 Best trip ever.